JunMa11/NeurIPS-CellSeg/README.md

 `python predict.py -i input_path -o output_path`

-> Your prediction file should have at leat the two arguments: `input_path` and `output_path`.
+> Your prediction file should have at least the two arguments: `input_path` and `output_path`.
 The two arguments are important to establish connections between local folders and docker folders.